Offshore Wind Power | Home

 Events and NewsTWO RECENT ARTICLES IN THE NEWS:

-Two new articles co-authored by the UD wind group address often asked questions: How much wind power can we extract? and Can fluctuating wind provide the steady power we need?
+Two new articles co-authored by the UD wind group address often asked questions: Is it possible to slow down or stop hurricane damage? and How much wind power can we extract?

 World wind power resources